Impacting spheres: from liquid drops to elastic beads: Theory

 During the very early stage ($t \sim \tau_\rho = D_0/V_0$), the normal force rises sharply to its first maximum $F_{\max}$ as the drop’s inertia is transferred to the substrate.
 At this moment the deformation is still localized: the contact radius has grown only to the order of the drop’s initial radius.
-In fact, experiments confirm that at the peak force time $t_{\max}$, the spread diameter $D_f(t_{\max})$ is approximately equal to the initial drop diameter $D_0$, consistent with early-time self-similarity of the impact \citep{sanjayRoleViscosityDrop2025,sanjayUnifyingTheoryScaling2025}.
+In fact, experiments confirm that at the peak force time $t_{\max}$, the spread diameter $D_f(t_{\max})$ is approximately equal to the initial drop diameter $D_0$, consistent with early-time self-similarity of the impact \citep{sanjayRoleViscosityDrop2025,sanjayUnifyingTheoryScaling2025,Mandre_etalPRL_2019,Philippi_Lagrée_Antkowiak_2016}.
 Wagner’s inviscid theory predicts that the peak force scales with the inertial pressure on the drop’s footprint.
 Non-dimensionalizing $F_\text{max}$ by $\rho_l V_0^2 R_0^2$ (with $\rho_l$ the liquid density) yields a constant of order unity.
 Indeed, for large Weber numbers (negligible surface tension), simulations and experiments find $F_\text{max}/(\rho_l V_0^2 R_0^2) \approx 3.24$, cf. figure 3a of \citet{zhangImpactForcesWater2022}.
 At lower $We$, surface tension enhances the impact, and the peak force is increases with decreasing $We$ (following a $F_{\max}/(\rho_l V_0^2 R_0^2) \sim We^{-1}$ correction in this regime).
 This initial peak is inertia-dominated and is relatively insensitive to liquid viscosity: $F_\text{max}$ remains nearly constant for drops with viscosity up to about $100\times$ that of water \citep{sanjayRoleViscosityDrop2025}.
+Since our spheres have a very low background viscosity ($Oh = 10^{-2}$), in the limit $Ec \to 0$ our results for $F_\text{max}$ follow the same trends.
 Only for highly viscous drops (Ohnesorge number $Oh \gtrsim 1$) does viscous dissipation significantly attenuate the first peak, reflecting the fact that most of the drop’s momentum is redirected (and the force generated) before substantial viscous effects have time to act, cf. \citet{sanjayUnifyingTheoryScaling2025}.